fabio914/RealityMixer/Instructions.md

 ## Requirements

  - Oculus Quest 1 or 2 with the [Oculus MRC Calibration app](https://www.oculus.com/experiences/quest/2532132800176262/) version 1.7 installed.
+This application is only necessary for the calibration step.
  - iPhone or iPad with an A12 chip or newer, running iOS 14.
 The LiDAR sensor is optional but recommended for better results.
  - 5 Ghz WiFi network (802.11ac).
  - A [compatible Quest VR application/game](Compatibility.md).